The Board of Directors have pleasure in presenting the 77th Annual

 corporate governance.
 It encompasses not only regulatory and legal

-requirements, but also several voluntary practices, aimed at a high level of business ethics, effective supervision and enhancement of
+requirements, but also several voluntary practices, aimed at high level

+business ethics, effective supervision and enhancement of stakeholder

-b) Several matters have been voluntarily included in the statement on
+Several matters have been voluntary included in the statement on

-corporate governance annexed to this report, besides certifcate from
+corporate governance annexed to this report, besides certificate from

 the Central Statutory Auditors regarding compliance of conditions of